Technology-Notes/Distributed-Systems-Complete/README.md

 Main learning:
 > use of Elastic Beanstalk console to launch Elastic Beanstalk Environment and configuring the environment permissions(AmazonDynamoDBFullAccess, AmazonSNSFullAccess).

 >  Deploy source bundle gathered from github.

-> update application configuration files in the appliation source by changing values of NewSignupEmail & STARTUP_SIGNUP_TABLE in .ebextensions/options.config file.
+> Update application configuration files in the appliation source by changing values of NewSignupEmail & STARTUP_SIGNUP_TABLE in .ebextensions/options.config file.

 > Modified capacity of the environment using auto scaling group.

 > Hosting static resources in S3